robot297/JAG_9_2019/Lab 9 Questions.md

 ## Lab 9: Command Line Database Programs: Product Inventory Manager

-Write an application to manage a database of inventory items and the quantity of each item.
+Write an application to manage a database of product inventory items and the quantity of each item.
-The user will be able to add a new item, change the quantity of any item, and delete an item.
+The user will be able to view a list of all products, add a new product, change the quantity of any product, and delete a product.

 ### Database setup:

+You can either create your databases with code, or with the IntelliJ Database tool, or with the SQLite Browser tool, or using a sqlite command line tool.

 You will need to create a database file called **products.db**.